archibald-nice/SiliconRiver/README.md

 ## Features
 - `src/scraper/fetch_models.py` ingests metadata for the providers listed in `PROVIDERS` and stores the records in PostgreSQL.
 - `backend/main.py` exposes REST endpoints for listing models, querying details, and summarising provider stats.
-- `frontend/` hosts a Vite + React 18 + Tailwind UI that consumes the API and visualises the catalogue.
+- `frontend/` hosts a Vite + React 18 + Tailwind UI that consumes the API and visualises the catalogue (including a Three.js powered 3D timeline).
 - `tests/` includes pytest coverage for the ingestion workflow (mocked Hugging Face client, conflict handling, sync log recording).

 ## Tech Stack